geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-7.md

 Dinner started with some drinks in the library.
 There was an interesting mix of visitors including people from France, Finland, Australia, UK, Canada, and an island between India and Africa of which I cannot remember the name.

 Shortly, we moved into the dining room for dinner.
 We ate a delicious three course meal and were entertained with stories and history of Larnach castle between courses.
-As with any family with money from the 1800s, there was tradgedy due to sickness, greed, and betrayal.
-An interesting tale, but long story short, William and his son, Douglas, both shot themelves due to family drama.
+As with any family with money from the 1800s, there was tragedy due to sickness, greed, and betrayal.
+An interesting tale, but long story short, William and his son, Douglas, both shot themselves due to family drama.
 The castle changed hands many times and fell into disrepair before being purchased by a couple who now preserve its historical significance.

 [![Inside Larnach Castle, Otago Peninsula, Dunedin][t4]][p4]